Best Way to Reduce Credit Card Interest

 Negotiate Your APR

 Call the issuer retention line with on-time payment history and mention competitor balance transfer offers.
 Temporary hardship programs may cut APR for 6–12 months.
-Even a 4-point drop on $10,000 changes monthly interest by roughly $33—$396 yearly that can go to principal instead.
+Even a 4-point drop on $10,000 changes monthly interest by roughly $33—$396 yearly that can go to principal instead of issuer revenue.

 When Negotiation Fails